bartvanhoey/FunctionalCSharp/README.md

 ## Railway-oriented programming

+## Partial Application

+You give a function some arguments and it returns a new function that takes the remaining arguments.
+Partial Application allows you to fix a function's arguments.This lets you derive new function with specific behavior from other, more general functions.

 ## Currying
 Named after Haskell Curry, curry is a technique of transforming a function that takes multiple arguments into a function that takes a single argument and returns another function that takes the next argument, and so on.

+Currying transforms a function that accepts multiple arguments “all at once” into a series of function calls, each of which involves only one argument at a time.

+´´´csharp
+    // n-ary function wth signature
+    (T1, T2, ..., Tn) -> R

+    // Curried function
+    T1 -> T2 -> ... -> Tn -> R
+´´´

 ## Higher-order extensions methods